First Consignment Of Relief Goods From Japan To Reach Pakistan On Tuesday - UrduPoint

 First Consignment Of Relief Goods From Japan To Reach Pakistan On Tuesday

-The emergency relief goods will be delivered to Pakistan in two consignments.

-In addition, Ambassador of Japan to Pakistan, WADA Mitsuhiro has expressed his condolences and profound grief over the extensive damage, including the loss of precious lives, due to the floods caused by the torrential rains in Pakistan.
+In addition, WADA Mitsuhiro, Ambassador cf Japan to Pakistan, has expressed his condolences and profound grief over the extensive damage, including the loss of precious lives, due to the floods caused by the torrential rains in Pakistan.

 He also extended sympathies and condolences to the bereaved families.
 "I also pray from the bottom of my heart for the early recovery of the sufferers and the earliest possible restoration of the affected areas." said the Ambassador.